 When to Contact a Medical Professional

-Call your health care provider if you have any signs of skin infection, including:
+Call your provider if you have any signs of skin infection, including:

 - Drainage of any kind

-Talk to your health care provider if you develop new symptoms during or after treatment of a skin abscess.
+Call your provider right away if you develop new symptoms during or after treatment of a skin abscess.

 Keep the skin around minor wounds clean and dry to prevent infection.
-Call your health care provider if you notice signs of infection.
+Call your provider if you notice signs of infection.
 Take care of minor infections promptly.